GSA/ecpic-redir/README.md

-# Redirect
+# eCPIC Redirect

-This site is a temporary redirect template, built in Jekyll.
+This site is a redirect of `https://ecpic.gov` to `https://www.digitalgov.gov/services/electronic-capital-planning-and-investment-control-ecpic/`

 Questions: jeremy.zilar@gsa.gov